bryangarza/gowiki-tutorial/README.md

 base file name.
 If we were to add more templates to our program, we would add their names to the ParseFiles call's arguments.
 ```

+Now we've abstracted getting the title using getTitle() and added validation so
+we can't go to an arbitrary path.